bkhanal-11/deeplearning.ai/README.md

 - Detected and prevented critical security threats like hallucinations, jailbreaks, and data leakage.
 - Explored real-world scenarios to prepare for potential risks and vulnerabilities.

+### 18. Advanced Retrieval for AI with Chroma

+**Goal:**
+Learning advanced retrieval techniques to improve the relevancy of retrieved results.

+- Learnt to recognize when queries are producing poor results.
+- Learnt to use a large language model (LLM) to improve queries.
+- Learnt to fine-tune embeddings with user feedback.